cl-illc/nlp1-2020/index.md

 - Lexical and distributional semantics
 - Neural language models and word embeddings
 - Compositional semantics and sentence representations
 - Discourse processing
-- Entailment and paraphrasing
 - Dialogue modelling
-- Summarization and question answering
+- Language generation and summarization
-- Probabilistic modelling for NLP
 - Machine translation
+- NLP and social media analysis
-- Some examples of recent NLP research
+- Bayesian methods in NLP

 An important component of the course is a hands-on practical, in which the students will have the opportunity to implement a number of language processing methods and perform experiments on a real-world task: sentiment analysis of movie reviews.